ABBA The Museum in Stockholm

-It’s worth remembering that even though ABBA split up 30 years ago, Mamma Mia! the movie featuring their music, is the most successful movie musical ever and almost 50 million people have seen the same-named musical production.
+Even though ABBA split up 30 years ago, the movie Mamma Mia! featuring their music, is the most successful movie musical ever and almost 50 million people have seen the same-named musical production.

-Now with ABBA the Museum in Stockholm the legend will live on and on and on… As it should.
+At ABBA the Museum in Stockholm, the legend lives on and on and on… as it should.

 ABBA The Museum is a permanent exhibition in the brand new ‘Swedish Music Hall of Fame’ on the island of Djurgården, a brisk walk, or a short bus or tram ride from the city centre.
 The museum sits between Gröna Lund amusement park and the Liljevalchs art venue and is a 5-minute walk from Skansen Open-air Museum and the famous Vasa Museum.